vlobzakov/jmeter-cluster/README.md

 <br>

-Jelastic package **JMeter-cluster** implies automated solution  that allows to carry out rapid web-site performance benchmark testing in a minutes with no specific knowledge required.
+Jelastic package **JMeter-cluster** implements automated solution  that allows to carry out rapid web-site performance benchmark testing in a minutes with no specific knowledge required.
 The package installs application optimized for three different testing appliance that can be changed at any time with reconfiguration functionality.

 ## Installation